twisty147/Twisties-Cook-Book/README.md

 - Create a list to display items in the cart
 - Display a summary of the cart contents and total cost
 - Confirm before deleting an item in cart
+- Users should be able to edit items in their cart